 Learn how literacy coach Mindi Rench has helped middle school world language teachers to construct charts with their students, which has helped students' writing in French and Spanish.

 The week of June 10th was hectic around here.
-I had a sleuth of appointments, was doing major revisions to the keynote I’m delivering this Thursday, and was getting ready … Continue Reading Slicing in the Classroom All Year Long
+I had a sleuth of appointments, was doing major revisions to the keynote I'm delivering this Thursday, and was getting ready to visit family in Connecticut.
+Therefore, I missed Tara Smith's post about her sixth grade students' final slice of the school year.
+All 50 of… Continue reading Slicing in the Classroom All Year Long